 While some folks still want their partner to surprise them with an engagement ring, more and more, we see couples coming in to pick out the ring together.
 We recommend communicating with your partner to get a sense of what they want ahead of time.
 Do they want to be surprised, or do they want to be involved, and to what extent?
 You could make the entire thing a surprise, have them in on some of the details but not all, or collaborate on the whole process together.

 This method requires quite a bit of reconnaissance.
-You'll want to find out their ring size (or at least get pretty close), what metal they like and any metal allergies (white gold contains nickel which is a common metal allergen), what their style is, and what stone type, shape and size they might want.
+You'll want to find out their ring size (or at least get pretty close), what metal they like and any metal allergies (white gold contains nickel, which is a common metal allergen), what their style is, and what stone type, shape and size they might want.

 Engagement rings and wedding bands (in the US) are typically worn on the left ring finger.
-Since it's worn on a specific finger, it ultimately needs to be a specific size.
-And, ring sizes are not something you can just guess.
+Since it's worn on a specific finger, it ultimately needs to be a specific size and ring sizes, unfortunately, are not something you can just guess.
 If you don't know their ring size, can you ask them?
 Or can you ask a friend of theirs who might know?
 If not, do they have a ring that they wear on their ring finger that you can "borrow" (aka sneak away) to take to a jeweler to find out the size?
 If you can't sneak a ring away to get it measured, do you have calipers and can accurately measure the interior diameter of the ring?

 If the ring you got the size from is worn on their right ring finger, then it may be 1/4-1/2 size off from the size of their left ring finger.
 But, getting the size of the right ring finger will get you in the ballpark for the left.
 If none of those options are possible, find out about the possibilities of re-sizing the ring you are interested in before purchasing it – also ask if it is better to size up or down that style of ring.